Help! Gap Year Programs Are Expensive

 You can also incorporate volunteering into your year.
+This blog looks at several possibilities.
 National companies like AmeriCorps might be worth exploring, and there are plenty of local companies that need help.
 In Central Ohio, the MidOhio Food Bank is among the charities always seeking help.
-As families nationwide continue to struggle because of the pandemic, volunteer opportunities like these may become even more vital.
 Even just volunteering for elderly neighbors would be a great experience.

-Two more quick things to consider about gap years
+One more quick thing to consider about gap years

-Is your college offering a semester gap year or do you have to take the full year “off”?
-AND if you take a year off, keep those thinking, reasoning, and WRITING muscles active.
+If you take a year off, keep those thinking, reasoning, and WRITING muscles active.
 Taking a break from “school-brain” can be a hard adjustment when it is time to return to your academics.
-Just two things to throw into the mix.

 Whether or not to take a gap year and what to do with it is a lot to weigh and evaluate.
 We wish we had a magic wand, but alas, we do not.
 Carefully consider what is best for your family and go from there.